-Selection into the Master of Dietetics is completed after the closing date for applications.
-Applicants can expect to receive notification of the outcome of their application within 4 weeks of the closing date.
+Selection into the Master of Dietetics course is conducted after application closing date and applicants can expect to receive notification of the outcome of their application approximately 4 weeks after the closing date via email.
+You may also check your application status via the applicant portal.